-Parties: Sacramento City Unified School District, a political subdivision of the State of California, (hereinafter referred to as the "District"); and Johnson Controls, Inc. (hereinafter referred to as "Contractor").
+Parties: Sacramento City Unified School District, a political subdivision of the State of

+California, (hereinafter referred to as the "District"); and Johnson Controls, Inc.

 A. The District is a public school district in the County of Sacramento, State of California, and has its administrative offices located at the Serna Center, 5735 47th Avenue, Sacramento, CA 95824.